tmgthb/Autonomous-Agents/README.md

 [MOTIVEBENCH: How Far Are We From Human-Like Motivational Reasoning in Large Language Models?](http://arxiv.org/abs/2506.13065v1)

-- MOTIVEBENCH: a comprehensive evaluation benchmark designed to assess the extent to which Large Language Models (LLMs) can replicate human-like motivations and behaviors, consisting of 200 rich contextual scenarios and 600 reasoning tasks covering multiple levels of motivation.
+- MOTIVEBENCH: a comprehensive evaluation benchmark designed to assess the extent to which LLMs (LLMs) can replicate human-like motivations and behaviors, consisting of 200 rich contextual scenarios and 600 reasoning tasks covering multiple levels of motivation.
 - The benchmark addresses limitations of existing datasets by providing detailed scenarios, character profiles, and reasoning tasks that mimic real-world situations, thereby enabling a more accurate evaluation of LLMs' motivational intelligence.
 - MOTIVEBENCH aims to provide insights into LLMs' capabilities in understanding and exhibiting human-like motivational reasoning, highlighting areas where current models fall short and suggesting directions for future research in humanizing LLMs.